OlehVorobiov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ### Simple Pendulum

-To understand forced damping pendulum, let's start with a simple pendulum to build up on that, gradually understanding phenomena of "damping" and "forcing"
+To understand forced damped pendulum, let's start with a simple pendulum to build up on that, gradually understanding phenomena of "damping" and "forcing"

 ![Alt text](../../_pics/AnimatedPendulum.gif)